 Once downloaded, you are ready to start the customization process!
 Already have the app?
 Double check if you have any pending updates on your phone to a newer version.
-The latest version for Android and iOS is 1.7.0.

 The app will ask you to allow "Access to location", make sure to allow.
 Don't worry, we're not stalking you!
-This is required by the BLE (Bluetooth Low Energy) Protocol.
+This is required by the BLE (BLuetooth Low Energy)

+Protocol.
 We do not save any location data while you are using the app.